volta-framework/books/README.md

 # Volta\Component\Books
-Website generation given a Book written in the Volta Book Format(VBF)
+Website  given a Book written in the Volta Book Format(VBF)

 ## Features
 - A portable Book Format